 Your abs need to contribute in this exercise to stop your back from bending too far.

 How To: Stand tall with your arms straight up over your head.
-Bend
+Bend backwards with your upper body, reaching backwards with your arms.
+Go back as far as is comfortable, then return to standing straight.

 This exercise challenges your obliques to protect your spine from bending too far.